aws/aws-cloud-map-mcs-controller-for-k8s/README.md

 #### Configure CoreDNS

-Install the The CoreDNS multicluster plugin into each participating cluster.
+Install the CoreDNS multicluster plugin into each participating cluster.
 The multicluster plugin enables CoreDNS to lifecycle manage DNS records for `ServiceImport` objects.

 To install the plugin, run the following commands.